vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 of the Pāśupata ascetic.
 63 When the seers attack him in the next panel (E 2), he keeps it away from them.

-In the earliest written version of the Devadāruvana myth that we possess, 64 Skandapurān. a 167.72–80, the ‘audience’ are the Vaikhānasa hermits.
+In the earliest written version of the Devadāruvana myth that we possess, 64 Skandapurāṇa 167.72–80, the ‘audience’ are the Vaikhānasa hermits.
 It is quite possible that only these or similar sages were depicted in the missing part of the first panel.
 The role of the wives of the sages may have come more to the fore in later versions, such as the narrative on the doorpost in Malhar, when the connotations of ‘Brahmaśiras’ either were no longer recognized, as ‘Brahmā’s Head’ had subsided into just a bowl to collect alms, or had come into bad grace due to its association with the Kāpālikas.

 The exclusive focus in the Pine Forest myth on the liṅga may therefore have been the result of a development, which gradually replaced the idea that underlies the Nagarī architrave.
 This would explain that the liṅga as object of worship does not feature in the architrave.
 Instead, it was the supreme good that only Siva can bestow, object of his meditation in E 4, and symbolized in ´ his Brahmaśiras attribute, that took centre stage.

-The irony that will not have been lost on the designer of the architrave and the educated Pāśupata visitor of the temple thus seems to be that, if we follow the Skandapurān. a, Arjuna at the end of his quest recovers the fons et origo from which he, as Nara (above, p.
+The irony that will not have been lost on the designer of the architrave and the educated Pāśupata visitor of the temple thus seems to be that, if we follow the Skandapurāṇa, Arjuna at the end of his quest recovers the fons et origo from which he, as Nara (above, p.
 589), had once emerged, namely the Head of Brahmā.
 This cycle illustrates the superiority of the high god of the age, Mahādeva.

 When they passed through the temple gateway, the king and his subjects were reminded of the major realities of Siva’s World—asceticism, His benevolence, ´ His revelation of the doctrine.
 After worshipping God, they saw, while they were leaving through the gate, the path which would lead to His grace and which held out to them the prospect of the acquisition of the highest good in this world, the Pāśupata Weapon—through steadfastness, self-control and bravery.